(Update on September 3, 2019 – New Talkgroup IDs for Seattle 1/2)

 Audio Test (9999)

 We have been really pleased with the initial coverage reports.
 Please let us know how you find the coverage.
-We are currently running 5 watts, but that was a configuration mistake and it will shortly be set to 20 watts which will probably be the final setting for the test repeater.
-Send questions and observations to email@example.com.
+Send questions and observations to firstname.lastname@example.org.

 *Also please note that PNW-DMR is in the process of moving their web presence to a new hosting site and that some of the URLs referenced above may change in the future.